-Three issues were declared last year, Staff Resources, the Residual Waste Treatment Project and the Covid-19 pandemic, and these continue to be declared as issues in this year's statement.
+Three issues were declared last year - Staff Resources / Human Resources Strategy, the Residual Waste Treatment Project and the Covid-19 pandemic.
+These continue to be declared as issues in this year's statement, although the nature of the Staff Resources / Human Resources Strategy and Covid-19 pandemic issues have evolved throughout 2021/22.

-Staff Resources - Human Resources Strategy
+Staff Resources / Human Resources Strategy / Organisational Review